8 February 2018

 What we like best, of course, is collecting on invoices.
 But your customer can only pay, of course, once he or she has received an invoice.
 So take a critical look at yourself: is there a way to speed up the process of preparing invoices?

 Set up a structured invoicing process using an on-line tool.
 This helps you keep your finger on the pulse of the invoices you have sent.
-If the payment deadline has passed, then both you and your customer receive an immediate reminder.
+If your client's payment deadline is nearing, both you and your client will immediately receive a reminder.
 To forget is human, but luckily there are digital memory aids available.

 Thus, the subsequent follow-up on your invoice and potential collections will be that much easier, and you are ensured of more timely income and thus can avoid cash flow problems.